JEPNS=Journal of the English Place-Name Society; PSIAH=Proceedings of the Suffolk Institute of Archaeology and History.

-- Federated meta-Learning for traffic steering in O-RAN (Hakan Erdol, KB, and others).
-Submitted to VTC July 11.
+- Federated meta-learning for traffic steering in O-RAN (Hakan Erdol, KB, and others).
+Accepted by VTC2022-Fall.

 - Transmit power control for indoor small cells: a method based on federated reinforcement learning (Peizheng Li, KB, and others).
-Submitted to VTC July 11.
+Accepted by VTC2022-Fall.

 - The integration of satellite communications into 5G networks: a techno-economic analysis for selected use cases (Asma Chiha, KB, and others).
 Submitted for publication June 29.

 - Some more Scandinavian elements in Suffolk.
 To appear in JEPNS 53 (2021) 72-78.

 - A system-level simulator for AI/ML-enhanced network design.
 EuCNC and 6G summit Grenoble, June 7–10.

 - Applying AI to the management of 5G radio systems.
 Maths4DL opening workshop, Apr 22.